Paid Links from .edu’s – Good, Bad or Ugly?

 The motivations and intent in the above examples are fairly evident.
 Doritos isn’t chasing search rankings via that link buy.
 Nobody is searching for “tasty triangular shaped snack chips” as you can see here.
 No, the motivation for the links buys from Nike or Doritos or the local bar are all simple demographically driven advertising in hopes of click traffic.

 Other web sites have different intent when they choose to buy an .edu based link from a school newspaper.
 Take a look at the bottom of the main page for the University of Tennessee Daily Beacon.
-Here's a link to it, and below is a screen capture of the ugliness.
-Remember, all these paid links are located on a University newspaper's web site in Knoxville TN.
+Below is a screen capture of the ugliness.
+Remember, all these paid links are located on a University newspaper’s web site in Knoxville TN.

 Now you tell me the intent of these advertisers.
 When was the last time a college kid in Knoxville needed to rent a limo in Orlando?
 Buy an artificial Christmas Tree?
 Use a Restaurant Supply firm?
 Subscribe to US News and World Reports (which they can read free already)?
 How about never?
 I went to undergrad and graduate school at the above school, and I can pretty much remember most of those days.
 I never bought one single kitchen sink in all my years in college.